European Commission logo

 • Estimation of work incentives and labour supply effects of policies

-• Stress tests of a tax-benefit system
+• Stress tests of tax-benefit systems

 • Design of EU-wide policy reforms